RevolutionTech/resume/README.md

 ### HACKS AND SIDE PROJECTS

 - [Raspberry Pi](https://bitbucket.org/RevolutionTech/hummingbird) app that plays walk-in songs by monitoring network activity
-- Exception logging infers where things went wrong by comparing stack trace with git blame
+- Exception logging that infers cause by comparing stack trace with git blame
 - [Android app](https://bitbucket.org/RevolutionTech/dutch-blitz-sidekick) to track score in the card game *Dutch Blitz*
 - Backend of chatting app for Android (frontend in development)